mirzaakhena/theitem/FEATURES.md

 ## Dependency Inversion Principle

 The Dependency Inversion Principle is a principle of object-oriented design which states that high-level modules should not depend on low-level modules, but both should depend on abstractions.
 This helps to decouple the implementation details of a system from its higher-level requirements, making it easier to maintain and extend the system over time.

 A design pattern that provides a way to implement the Dependency Inversion Principle called as Dependency Injection.
 It involves injecting the required dependencies into a class, rather than having the class create or manage its own dependencies.
 The basic idea behind Dependency Injection is to separate the concerns of an object into two parts: the object's behavior and the dependencies it requires to perform that behavior.

 In Dependency Injection, the dependencies are provided to the object from the outside, rather than being created or managed internally.
 This allows for greater flexibility and maintainability, because individual components can be substituted or modified without affecting the rest of the system.

 There are several ways to implement Dependency Injection, including constructor injection, setter injection, and interface injection.
 The specific method used depends on the requirements of the system, but the overall goal is to provide a way to manage dependencies in a flexible and maintainable way.

-In gogen framework, you can find the dependency injection in [`application/app_appitem.go`](https://github.com/mirzaakhena/theitem/blob/main/application/app_appitem.go) as a constructor injection where we inject the `datasource` object (which instantiated from various `NewGateway` method) into each `NewUsecase` method (as a constructor).
+In gogen framework, you can find the dependency injection in [`application/app_appitem.go`](https://github.com/mirzaakhena/theitem/blob/main/application/app_appitem.go) as a constructor injection where we inject the `datasource` object which instantiated from one one various `NewGateway` method into each `NewUsecase` method (as a constructor).
 ```go
 datasource := withsqlitedb.NewGateway(log, appData, cfg)
 ...